schwering/limbo/README.md

 # A Reasoning System for First-Order Limited Belief

 _Note: This `rewrite` branch is far from finished.
-Check out the `master` branch for a more stable version._
+Check out the `master` branch for a more stable version.
+Most of the below text refers to the old version (in particular, the web demos are still running a version from 2017)._

 Limbo is a **reasoning system** for modelling and querying an agent's knowledge.
 Limbo features a **highly expressive** modelling language